 Risks of For Sale by Owner (FSBO)

-Less marketing resources
+Fewer marketing resources

-Established real estate agents have a slew of resources and network connections that most FSBO sellers simply don’t have.
-These lack of resources will basically guarantee that your home will receive less visibility than it would if you worked with a real estate agent.
+Established real estate agents have a slew of resources and network connections that most FSBO sellers don’t have.
+These lack of funds will guarantee that your home will receive less visibility than it would if you worked with a real estate agent.
 FSBO sellers also don’t have access to their local MLS so pay to list your home in the MLS at the very least to increase your chances of securing a sale.

 Lack of housing market knowledge

-Having a tangible understanding of a specific housing market is a must for any real estate agent worth their salt.
+Having a solid understanding of a specific housing market is a must for any real estate agent worth their salt.
 Since you won’t be working with one, gaining that market insight is paramount.
 Knowing the market and choosing the right price can be a real challenge.
 The wrong price will scare home buyers away.

-Legal liability for transaction
+Legal liability for the transaction